Global warming is quite possibly the greatest challenge we have ever faced.

 A solution involves not only understanding most branches of science, but economics, politics and, more generally, human behaviour.

-To date, even with our advanced technologies, climate seems to remain beyond our control.
+To date, even with our advanced technologies, planet earth's climate seems to remain beyond our control.

 Last week I wrote about the fact that I’ve started to spend a lot of time thinking about some of the biggest challenges we face as humanity.
 My goal being to narrow these challenges and dedicate the next decade of my life toward realising some of the potential solutions.